devil1229/Feedback-Application-/README.md

-project for taking a feedback
+project for taking a feedback of employees, customer and partners